library(papercheck)

 First, let’s use the over-inclusive search term.
 This will, by definition, have no false negatives, but further refining of your module will start to produce both false positives and negatives.

-positives (hand-coded here as the column
+here as the column power_computation

 ).

-ground_truth <- readxl::read_excel("power/power_screening_coded.xlsx")
+ground_truth <- read_csv("power/power_screening_coded.csv",

-expected <- ground_truth |>
+table_exp <- ground_truth |>

 filter(power_computation == 1) |>